Emergence via non-existence of averages: Introduction

 Recently, Berger \cite{Berger2017} introduced a quantitative viewpoint into the study of infinitude of averages, and further developed it in \cite{BB} with Bochi.
-In the paper \cite{Berger2017}, he called a ``global'' $\epsilon$-approximation of empirical measures (i.e.~measures representing averages) of a dynamical system \emph{emergence} at scale $\epsilon >0$ (where the word ``emergence'' is one of the most important concept in complexity science \cite{MacKay2008}, but had no rigorous formulation before \cite{Berger2017} appeared), and showed that the growth rate of emergence in the limit $\epsilon \to 0$ captures the complexity of a dynamical system with \emph{infinitude of averages}.
+In the paper \cite{Berger2017}, a ``global'' $\epsilon$-approximation of empirical measures (i.e.~measures representing averages) of a dynamical system is called \emph{emergence} at scale $\epsilon >0$ (we note that ``emergence'' is one of the most important concepts in complexity science \cite{MacKay2008}, but had no rigorous formulation before \cite{Berger2017} appeared), and it is shown that the growth rate of emergence in the limit $\epsilon \to 0$ captures the complexity of a dynamical system with \emph{infinitude of averages}.
 Our purpose in this paper is to investigate ``local'' emergence (called \emph{pointwise emergence}, Definition \ref{dfn:main}).
-We will see that pointwise emergence well adapts to the study of complexity of \emph{non-existence of averages}, resulting in a strong contrast between pointwise emergence and (Berger's) emergence, see Remark \ref{rmk:0401b}.
-Furthermore, we prove that high pointwise emergence on a large set appears for abundant dynamical systems, both in hyperbolic case (Theorem \ref{thm:expanding}) and non-hyperbolic case (Theorem \ref{thm:main}).
+We will see that pointwise emergence well adapts to the study of complexity of \emph{non-existence of averages}, resulting in a strong contrast between pointwise emergence and Berger's emergence (see Section \ref{ss:mte}).
+Furthermore, we prove that high pointwise emergence on a large set appears for abundant dynamical systems (Proposition \ref{thm:expanding} and Theorem \ref{thm:main}).